It's a good day to be an Alight Inc. (ALIT) shareholder - The Dwinnex

-In the latest session, Alight Inc. (NYSE: ALIT) closed at $8.75 up 2.94% from its previous closing price of $8.50.
-In other words, the price has increased by $+0.25 from its previous closing price.
-On the day, 2129400 shares were traded.
-ALIT stock price reached its highest trading level at $8.77 during the session, while it also had its lowest trading level at $8.47.
+As of close of business last night, Alight Inc.’s stock clocked out at $8.55, up 2.76% from its previous closing price of $8.32.
+In other words, the price has increased by $+0.23 from its previous closing price.
+On the day, 1841281 shares were traded.
+ALIT stock price reached its highest trading level at $8.59 during the session, while it also had its lowest trading level at $8.15.

 Top 5 Cheap Stocks to Own Right Now